giorgi-o/CrossPlatformPlaying/README.md

   - Enable toggling individual platforms on/off
   - Make inputting API keys and tokens easier
 - The Code
+  - Make it not crash if you didn't install Zere's plugin library
   - Make it modular to easily install/remove platforms
   - Improve the way the plugin injects the custom activities (doesn't currently update the member list)
 - Add a Wiki of how it works _(how it interacts with each platform)_